 Climate Beneficial Wool is wool that comes from sheep that graze on landscapes using carbon farming practices.
 Since the benefits of carbon farming methods can be measured (in terms of soil carbon storage), the benefits of wool sourced from sheep living on land using carbon farming is clear.

 By quantifying the carbon benefits, garment producers using Climate Beneficial Wool are able to tell the consumer how much carbon was effectively removed from the atmosphere through the production of each garment.

 Sustainable Fiber and Dye Research

 Fibershed also partners with communities, educational institutions, and other non-profits to research sustainably-sourced fibers and dyes.

 Hemp is an ecologically-friendly crop that requires no herbicides or pesticides and can produce an impressive 2,000-4,000 pounds of fiber per acre.
-Plus, when processed into textiles, it has strength, sheen, and anti-microbial properties.
-Given all of these environmental and functional benefits, the plant is a main focus in Fibershed’s research.
+Plus, when processed into textiles, it has strength, sheen and anti-microbial properties.
+Given all of these environmental and functional benefits, the plant is the main focus in Fibershed’s research.

 Producer Networks and Education

 The Fibershed Producer Program connects producers from over 50 counties of Northern and Central California.
 This program connects stakeholders across the supply chain from farmers and ranchers to spinners and mill owners to designers and weavers.
 In this program, Fibershed Producers use fiber and botanic dye farmed or sourced from Northern California and employ labor within the region as well.